deepakputhraya/site/_notes/2018-09-18-interview-questions.markdown

 To sell, does the quality of product/service make a difference or good quality selling?
 Which one is dominant?
 Why?

 How do you know if competitor’s product if better or yours?

+## **Ref check questions**

+1. If you have to describe XYZ from what’s on top your mind, what would that be?
+2. What have you observed as XYZs strengths?
+3. What is the feedback you have given him consistently to improve on?
+How did he take the feedback?
+4. Ask about the reds you have observed during the hiring process?
+5. Which parts of the job you found XYZ was not motivated with or didn’t show enough enthusiasm?
+6. Why did you not stop him while he was leaving?
+7. Would you hire him again?
+8. As his new manager, what are the tips you can give me to manage him and get the best out of him?

+## **Evaluation Framework**

+3/3 (Stellar) - Only if someone uses or express very powerful adjective to describe the person of the relationship

+2/3 (Good - If someone is not described a super super awesome Or bad in some way too

+1/3 (Not Good) - Nobody gives bad feedback.
+But if there is not spike or good examples and neither the person is thankful for the XYZs efforts